baldeosinghm/baldeosinghm-netlify/site/content/post/second.md

 easily.

 Thank you for taking the time to learn about Petition Pronto and the work I've put into it.
-If you're interested in learning more then please navigate to my the application's Github repository (see below).
+If you're interested in learning more then please navigate to the application's Github repository (see below).

 Link to GitHub repository: https://github.com/GatorEducator/petition-pronto